 Not minor if: The intrusion detection system fails to detect attempted penetration of the PA for one exploitation method.

-Example d: The inspectors discovered that the weapons course of fire did not include all of the elements required by the Commission approved training and qualification plan (T&QP).
+Example 10d: The inspectors discovered that the weapons course of fire did not include all of the elements required by the Commission approved training and qualification plan (T&QP).

 Violation: Failure to meet weapons training and qualification requirements in accordance with 10 CFR Part 73, Appendix B and the licensee’s T&QP and implementing procedures.